heysailor/redux-worker-queue/README.md

       linkMyPetsAsync
     } from './handlers';

-    // Initialise the Worker Queue as usual const workerQueue = new Queue();
+    // Initialise the Worker WorkerQueue as usual const workerQueue = new WorkerQueue();

     // Register queue handlers as usual
     myQueue.registerQueueItemType(